-Whilst fulfilling her other roles, Margaret was (and still is) a voluntary Branch Leader for GFS Worksop.
+Whilst fulfilling her other roles, Margaret was (and still is) a voluntary group leader for GFS Worksop.
 She is also the current Secretary for the GFS Midland Area.
-She serves as a Churchwarden, a Minister of the Eucharist and Church Treasurer for her local church.
-Margaret is also Treasurer for an independent food bank In Bassetlaw which supports families/individuals to cope in times of need.
+She serves as a Churchwarden, a Minister of the Eucharist and Treasurer for her local church.
+Margaret is also Treasurer for an independent food bank in Bassetlaw which supports families/individuals to cope in times of need.

 In her paid career, Margaret works for the charity ‘HOPE for the Homeless’.
 Each day the charity works to provide a hot evening meal, fresh clothes and overnight accommodation for homeless adults and children.